 Old Mining Building, University of Leeds.

 My current doctoral research concerns the study of subjectivities within Filipino American cultural texts, with emphasis on personal/social histories, migration and transnational narratives, postcolonial and critical race theory, and psychoanalysis.
 I received my MA in Psychosocial Studies at the Centre for Psychoanalytic Studies at the University of Essex, UK.
 My work was focused on proposed psychosocial understandings of hybridity and race.
 My undergraduate work was focused on autobiographical performance arts and creative process.
-I also co-convene, alongside Dr. Ben Tyrer and Dr. Agnieszka Piotrowska, the Special Interest Group on Psychoanalyis and Film for the British Association of Film, Television and Screen Studies (BAFTSS) and actively support the Psychoanalysis in Our Time interdisciplinary study circle.

 Fine Art 1.15